Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 **[Isabela]** First things first, it isn’t actually witchcraft even if it looks magical from the outside.
-How I work depends somewhat on what problem e are trying to solve, so let’s use the design of [custom icons](https://github.com/spyder-ide/ux-improvements/issues/33#issuecomment-776376943) for Spyder 5 as an example.
+How I work depends somewhat on what problem we are trying to solve, so let’s use the design of [custom icons](https://github.com/spyder-ide/ux-improvements/issues/33#issuecomment-776376943) for Spyder 5 as an example.
 Once I had a defined list of icons to work on, I needed to spend time making progress on my own.
 Research on best practices for the relevant area of design is where I started; in this case, I knew we were